josh-austin/responsive-tables-ext/README.md

 responsive-tables-ext
 =====================

-CSS to make Outsystems tables more responsive
+CSS to make table record widgets in the London Theme on Outsystems more responsive